Practice Promotion Defined

 I visited a local bakery once.
 The shop was clean and smelled like all kinds of deliciousness.

 I scanned the menu quickly and then got in line.
 There was one undecided customer in front of me and a bored looking female behind the counter.
 The custom- er was talking with his friend about his choices, but was clearly having a hard time making up his mind.

 After a minute or two, he gave the employee his order.

 She took a cookie out of the case, boxed it up, and finished the transaction with very few words.
 I placed my order, shoved my cupcake in my mouth before I even got to my car, and started thinking about the service the female employee had just demonstrated.
 It didn’t sit well with me and, in fact, I thought about it for many days afterwards.
 That sweet bakery had left a sour taste in my mouth.

-What does this mean for dentistry?
-A dentist/owner is often in the back making cookies doing crowns and it is impossible for the doctor to be in two places at once.
+So what does this mean for dentistry?
+A dentist/own- er is often in the back making cookies doing crowns and it is impossible for the doctor to be in two places at once.
 A dental practice cannot survive unless the whole team is supporting the business by expressing value to patients and promoting services.

 All this talk of baking is making me hungry for cake.
 Will you make a recommendation for me?[/text_block]